NBA Rumors: Tyronn Lue Could Replace Luke Walton As Lakers Coach Next Year, Chris Haynes Speculates

 The Los Angeles Lakers have a seemingly tall order ahead of them.
-Aside from the fact that they are at 10th place in the Western Conference with a 30-31 record, the Lakers have also dealt with rumors of poor locker room morale and a lack of chemistry due to previous trade rumors involving New Orleans Pelicans big man Anthony Davis.
+Aside from the fact that they are 10th place in the Western Conference with a 30-31 record, the Lakers have also dealt with rumors of poor locker room morale and a lack of chemistry due to previous trade rumors involving New Orleans Pelicans big man Anthony Davis.
 This has led to speculation that the Lakers might have to fire head coach Luke Walton during the offseason, and as Yahoo Sports‘ Chris Haynes sees it, former Cleveland Cavaliers head coach Tyronn Lue could be one of the top candidates to get the job if Walton gets sacked.

 As quoted by ClutchPoints, Haynes made the suggestion on Thursday when he appeared on The Herd with Colin Cowherd and discussed the current state of affairs within the Lakers.
 According to Haynes, it’s seen as a “problem” whenever a coach changes their starting lineup this late into the NBA regular season, much like Walton has.
 He added that this could point to some “real concerns” with the Lakers at this point in their season.